5 Types of Long-Term Business Loans for Entrepreneurs

 Entrepreneurs apply for long-term business loans for that reason.

-Long term business loans typically provide a large amount of money upfront that is often paid back regularly.
-It can be weekly, monthly or quarterly, depending on the lender – over several years.
-This type of loan is best for businesses looking to invest in long-term growth like buying real estate, purchasing equipment, or expanding office space.
-Long-term debt becomes short-term when the period of repayment becomes less than a year.
+Long-term business loans typically provide a large amount of money upfront that is often paid back on a weekly, monthly, or quarterly basis, depending on the lender.
+These types of long-term loans are best for businesses looking to invest in long-term growth like buying real estate, purchasing equipment, or expanding office space.
+Long-term loans become short-term when the period of repayment becomes less than a year.

-Here are five types of business loans you can consider when looking to secure long-term financing:
+Here are five types of business loans you can consider when looking to secure long-term small business loans financing:

 1. Small Business Association (SBA) Loans

-The SBA 7(a) and the CDC/504 loans are perfect for small businesses looking to buy new equipment, purchase real estate, or renovate a property.
-This type of long-term loan has repayment terms that can last up to 25 years, depending on the amount that is borrowed.
-The loan amounts available range from $100,000 to $5 million with interest rates that generally range from 5.25% to 7.75%.
+The Long term SBA loan 7(a) and the CDC/504 loans are perfect for small businesses looking to buy new equipment, purchase real estate, or renovate a property.
+This type of long term sba loan has repayment terms that can last up to 25 years, depending on the amount that is borrowed.
+The SBA long term loan amounts available range from $100,000 to $5 million with interest rates that generally range from 5.25% to 7.75%.

-To be eligible for an SBA loan, you must meet the following requirements:
+To be eligible for an SBA long term loan, you must meet the following requirements: